MORE: Simultaneous Multi-View 3D Object Recognition and Pose Estimation: Results

 \section{Results}

-In this section, we first present the detail of generating a multi-view dataset for training our model and then explain the evaluation metrics.
+In this section, we first present the detail of generating a multi-view dataset for training {MORE} and then explain the evaluation metrics.
 Afterward, we discuss the performance of the proposed approach in the case of best-views prediction, single-view, and multi-view object classification and pose estimation.
-Finally, we integrated our approach into a robotic system and performed a set of real-robot experiments in the context of server fruit juice to show the usefulness of our approach in real-life scenarios.
+Finally, we integrated {MORE} into a robotic system and performed a set of real-robot experiments in the context of server fruit juice to show its usefulness in real-life scenarios.